Flagsmith/flagsmith-common/README.md

 #### Installation

-1. To make use of the `test_tools` Pytest plugin, install the packages with the `test-tools` extra, e.g. `pip install flagsmith-common[test-tools]`.
+1. As a dev dependency, install the package with the `test-tools` extra, e.g. `poetry add --G dev flagsmith-common[test-tools]`.
+This will enable the Pytest fixtures.
+Skipping this step will make Pytest collection fail due to missing dependencies.

 2. Make sure `"common.core"` is in the `INSTALLED_APPS` of your settings module.
 This enables the `manage.py flagsmith` commands.

-3. Add `"common.gunicorn.middleware.RouteLoggerMiddleware"` to `MIDDLEWARE` in your settings module.
+1. Add `"common.gunicorn.middleware.RouteLoggerMiddleware"` to `MIDDLEWARE` in your settings module.
 This enables the `route` label for Prometheus HTTP metrics.

-4. To enable the `/metrics` endpoint, set the `PROMETHEUS_ENABLED` setting to `True`.
+1. To enable the `/metrics` endpoint, set the `PROMETHEUS_ENABLED` setting to `True`.

 #### Test tools